 However, sparring doesn't rely on just good technique.
 The importance of having good cardio is also tantamount, and extremely obvious when you find yourself overcome with exhaustion before the round timer goes off.
 No matter how good your technique is, it goes quickly thrown out the window when your gas tank start approaching empty.
 This will create the undesirable scenario of fighting sloppy, which is a bad habit to maintain.

-If you are planning to take MMA seriously and want to start competing, you should integrate specific workouts to improve your cardio.
-The following content in this article could be adapted or blended with your current training regimen to get you in prime condition.
+If you are planning to take MMA seriously, you should integrate ways to improve your cardio.
+The following content in this article could be adapted or blended with your current training regimen to get you in prime cardiovascular condition.